ahmdrami/frontend-roadmap/exercises/form-renderer/README.md

 ## Part 1

-Create a form renderer engine that will rely on some sort of a json schema to dynamically create different types of field.
+- Create a form renderer engine that will rely on a json schema to dynamically create different types of field.
-Supported field types are `text, number, tel, email, password`.
+- Supported field types are `text, number, tel, email, password`.
+- Each field should have a label.

 ### Example

-Note: the below schema is just a basic example or a starting point.
+Note: the below schema is just a basic example to start.

 ```json
  [